LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/configuration.rst

    Try and code along as you read more about Identity!
    This page starts off with the code in the `identity-scaffolding <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/identity-scaffolding>`__ branch in ``CodingEventsDemo``.
    The final code for this page is in the `identity-config <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/identity-config>`__ branch in ``CodingEventsDemo``.
+   If you are looking for an additional walkthrough, check out this `article <https://learn.microsoft.com/en-us/aspnet/core/security/authentication/customize-identity-model?source=recommendations&view=aspnetcore-6.0>`__ from Microsoft.

 ``Startup.cs``
 --------------